Murder of Holly Piirainen: David Pouliot

-In October 2020 Boston news station WCVB-TV reported that according to their sources, the body of a 22-year-old man was exhumed at a cemetery in Hampden County, in Massachusetts, which might be connected to the investigation into the disappearance and murder of Piirainen.
+In October 2020, Boston news station WCVB-TV reported that according to their sources, the body of a 22-year-old man was exhumed at a cemetery in Hampden County, which might be connected to the investigation into the disappearance and murder of Piirainen.
 Sources told the news station that the man exhumed was not Pouliot.

-According to Springfield, Massachusetts based TV station, Western Mass News, Holly's cousin, Leah Jolin, said investigators were searching for a letter placed in the subject's coffin that could advance the case.
-But Jolin said the retrieved item had suffered a lot of water damage after over two decades in the ground.
+Holly's cousin Leah Jolin said investigators were searching for a letter placed in the subject's coffin that could advance the case.
+But Jolin said the retrieved item had suffered much water damage after over two decades in the ground.
 "So basically we have been told they're not really sure they're going to find anything useful,” Jolin said.